henninghall/react-native-date-picker/README.md

 ### Why does the Android app crash in production?

-If you have enabled <a href="https://facebook.github.io/react-native/docs/signed-apk-android#enabling-proguard-to-reduce-the-size-of-the-apk-optional">Proguard</a> for Android you might need to ignore some classes to get the the picker to work propery in android production/release mode.
+If you have enabled <a href="https://facebook.github.io/react-native/docs/signed-apk-android#enabling-proguard-to-reduce-the-size-of-the-apk-optional">Proguard</a> for Android you might need to ignore some classes to get the the picker to work properly in android production/release mode.
 Add these lines to you proguard file (often called `proguard-rules.pro`):

 ```
 -keep public class net.time4j.android.ApplicationStarter